jayson/jaysonmpaul.com/content/post/glare.md

 +++
 date = "2017-06-09T20:06:32-04:00"
-title = "Glare: Lightweight Replacement for Glance" draft = false project_url = "https://github.com/jayson/glare.git"
+title = "Glare: Lightweight Replacement for Glance" project_url = "https://github.com/jayson/glare.git"
+tags = [
+    "bash",
+    "virualization",
+    "openstack",
+    "projects",
+]
+draft = false

 +++

 # Glance

 About a year ago I was tasked with upgrading our [Virtual Machine tooling](https://jaysonmpaul.com/post/continuous-integration-at-etsy-2/) from CentOS 6 to Centos 7.
-We were using KVM and QEMU for our developer VMs.
-We had a very lightweight installation of [OpenStack Glance](https://www.openstack.org/software/releases/ocata/components/glance) for serving our base images used during creation and bootstrap.
+We use KVM and QEMU for our developer VMs and had a very lightweight installation of [OpenStack Glance](https://www.openstack.org/software/releases/ocata/components/glance) for serving our base images used during creation and bootstrap.
 In true CentOS fashion, the version of glance that shipped with it was very outdated: [2012.1.1](https://github.com/openstack/glance/releases/tag/2012.1.1).

 Not surprisingly, the version that came with CentOS 7 was much newer but still hopelessly out of date: [2015.1.0](https://github.com/openstack/glance/releases/tag/2015.1.0).
-This didn't stop the entire setup from being entirely re-architected.
+This didn't stop the entire glance infrastructure from being entirely re-built.
 What was once just a single package install and a small MySQL database had ballooned into 15+ packages and there was no way to upgrade the configuration.
 Once I got glance installed that wasn't the end.
 It apparently required I set up half of OpenStack as well including [Keystone Auth](https://www.openstack.org/software/releases/ocata/components/keystone).

 After spending a few days trying to get all the requisite packages installed and configured for what amounted to a few scripts to uploading images and an http hosted image repo, I thought to myself "Couldn't I just write this in bash?".
 At this point I was somewhat frustrated with glance so I made the name a play off the name.
 With that, [Glare](https://github.com/jayson/glare) was born.